 - (1) Open command window.
-Open either a Terminal- or xterm-window to enter commands: - + Open a Terminal window.
+Open a Terminal- or xterm-window with commands: - + Open a Terminal window.
 Follow the instructions in Section 3.2 to open a bashshell for entering of commands. - + Open a xterm window.
 Launch XQuartz by double clicking the XQuartz App in your "/Applications/Utilities" folder.
-A xterm window will be opened automatically. - (2) Create a working directory.
-Create e.g. working directory: "test" in your home-directory with command (enter command in Terminal- or xterm-window): \$ mkdir ~/test <return> and then change directory to directory "test" with command: \$ cd ~/test <re- turn>. - (3) Launch cgx and test installation.
+An xterm window will be opened automatically. - (2) Create a working directory.
+Create e.g. working directory: "test" in your home-directory with command (enter command in Terminal- or xterm-window): \$ mkdir ~/test <return> and then change directory to directory "test" with command: \$ cd ~/test <return>. - (3) Launch cgx and test installation.
 Launch cgx with command:

-\$ cgx_2.8 -b dummy.fbd <return>
+\$ cgx_2.9 -b dummy.fbd <return>